 Dinner Order Flub: In "Pompeii and Circumstance", Fred is continually misreading his Italian phrase book.
 As a result, he orders a potted plant at a restaurant.

 When Scooby and Shaggy enter a scene, you know the first thing they'll say will be food-oriented.
+Then again, it isn't really that different from their other portrayals.

-Food As Bribe: How the gang usually persuade Shaggy and Scooby to be monster bait.
+Food as Bribe: How the gang usually persuade Shaggy and Scooby to be monster bait.
 In one episode, they use Scooby Snacks to persuade Shaggy and Scooby to be literal bait—the two end up dressing like octopi.

 Even when Shaggy and Scooby see this coming, the gang manages to work around it.
 See the Genre Savvy entry.